-- If you own 100 shares of USF common stock, you may elect to receive 0.9024 shares of Yellow Roadway common stock with respect to 50 of those shares and \$45.00 in cash with respect to 50 of those shares, in which case you would receive 45 shares of Yellow Roadway common stock and \$2,256.60 in cash (including, at a \$55.00 closing price for Yellow Roadway's common stock, \$6.60 in lieu of fractional shares), subject to proration and allocation. - If more than 50% of the USF shares elect to receive cash, those USF stockholders electing to receive cash will receive in respect of each such share proportionately less cash and more Yellow Roadway common stock so that, notwithstanding the number of cash elections, 50% of the USF shares outstanding will receive cash and 50% will receive stock.
-For example, if 75% of the USF shares elect cash, each USF share electing cash would receive \$30.00 in cash (which represents 50% divided by 75%, multiplied by \$45.00 per share) and 0.3008 shares of Yellow Roadway common stock (which represents 25% divided by 75%, multiplied by 0.9024).
-Under these circumstances, if you own 100 shares of USF common stock and elect to receive cash with respect to all of such shares, you would receive, after adjustment for fractional shares, approximately \$3,005 in cash and 30 shares of Yellow Roadway common stock.
+- If you own 100 shares of USF common stock, you may elect to receive 0.9024 shares of Yellow Roadway common stock with respect to 50 of those shares and \$45.00 in cash with respect to 50 of those shares, in which case you would receive 45 shares of Yellow Roadway common stock and \$2,256.60 in cash (including, at a \$55.00 closing price for Yellow Roadway's common stock, \$6.60 in lieu of fractional shares), subject to proration and allocation. - If more than 50% of the USF shares elect to receive cash, those USF stockholders electing to receive cash will receive proportionately less cash and more Yellow Roadway common stock such that 50% of the USF shares outstanding will receive cash and 50% will receive stock.
+For example, if 75% of the USF shares were to elect cash, an additional 25% of all USF shares would be converted into Yellow Roadway common stock.
+Under these circumstances, if you own 100 shares of USF common stock and elect to receive cash with respect to all of such shares, you would receive \$45.00 in cash with respect to 75 of such shares (totaling \$3,375.00 in cash) and 0.9024 shares of Yellow Roadway common stock with respect to 25 of such shares, which, after adjustment for fractional shares, would result in \$3,405.80 in cash and 22 shares of Yellow Roadway common stock.

-If fewer than 50% of the USF shares elect to receive cash, those USF stockholders electing not to receive cash will receive in respect of each such share proportionately less Yellow Roadway common stock and more cash so that, notwithstanding the number of cash elections, 50% of the USF shares outstanding will receive cash and 50% will receive stock.
-For example, if 75% of the USF shares elect Yellow Roadway common stock, each USF share electing stock would receive \$15.00 in cash (which represents 25% divided by 75%, multiplied by \$45.00 per share) and 0.6016 shares of Yellow Roadway common stock (which represents 50% divided by 75%, multiplied by 0.9024).
-Under these circumstances, if you own 100 shares of USF common stock and elect to receive Yellow Roadway common stock with respect to all of such shares, you would receive, after adjustment for fractional shares, approximately \$1,509 in cash and 60 shares of Yellow Roadway common stock.
+If fewer than 50% of the USF shares elect to receive cash, those USF stockholders electing not to receive cash will receive proportionately less Yellow Roadway common stock and more cash such that 50% of the USF shares outstanding will receive cash and 50% will receive stock.
+For example, if 75% of the USF shares were to elect Yellow Roadway common stock, an additional 25% of all USF shares would be converted into cash.
+Under these circumstances, if you own 100 shares of USF common stock and elect to receive Yellow Roadway common stock with respect to all of such shares, you would receive \$45.00 in cash with respect to 25 of such shares (totaling \$1,125.00 in cash) and 0.9024 shares of Yellow Roadway common stock with respect to 75 of such shares, which, after adjustment for fractional shares, would result in \$1,162.40 in cash and 67 shares of Yellow Roadway common stock.